-The Council continues to deliver services to its community using new and developing practices in light of COVID-19.
-Underpinning this is support/instruction from central government and continued risk management from the corporate Gold and Silver Groups.
+The Council continues to deliver services to its community using new and developing practices.
+Underpinning this is support/instruction from central government and continued risk management from the corporate Gold Group.

-- 5.3 The Council recognises the importance of information governance and formalised its Information Governance Framework.
-The main focus of the Information Governance Team in 2020/21 has been to: - Ensure the Council's continued compliance with the requirements of the General Data Protection Regulations (GDPR) / Data Protection Act 2018 - Provide advice and guidance in relation to new/revised way of working adopted by Council services
+- 5.3 The Council recognises the ongoing importance of information governance and formalised its Information Governance Framework.
+The main focus of the Information Governance Team in 2021/22 has been to: - Ensure the Council's continued compliance with the requirements of the General Data Protection Regulations (GDPR) / Data Protection Act 2018 - Updating relevant policies and procedures - Support on the prevention and investigation of data breaches - Provide advice and guidance in relation to new/revised way of working adopted by Council services

-The Information Governance Team has continued to report to the Audit Committee during the year including information on responses to information rights requests and data security breaches.
-During 2020/21 no enforcement action has been taken by the Information Commissioner's Office (ICO) against the Council in respect to data breaches.
+The Information Governance Team has continued to report to the Audit Committee and Senior Management Team during the year including information on responses to information rights requests and data security breaches.
+During 2021/22 no enforcement action has been taken by the Information Commissioner's Office (ICO) against the Council in respect to data breaches.

 - The Chief Executive, Executive Directors, Directors and Service Delivery Managers have signed annual assurance certificates confirming that the governance framework has been operating within their areas of responsibility, subject to the actions outlined in Annex 1.
-Additional assurance has been requested for 2020/21 from the Senior Management Team and Service Delivery Managers in respect to controls/risk management measures that have been in place during the year.
-Internal Audit plan to undertake increased sample testing of completed certificates to provide additional assurance that adequate controls/risk management measures have been operating in 2020/21. - The Accounts and Audit Regulations 2015 require a review of the effectiveness of the system of internal control.
+Additional assurance has been requested for 2021/22 from the Senior Management Team and Service Delivery Managers in respect to controls/risk management measures that have been in place during the year.
+Internal Audit plan to undertake sample testing of completed certificates to provide additional assurance that adequate controls/risk management measures have been operating in 2021/22. - The Accounts and Audit Regulations 2015 require a review of the effectiveness of the system of internal control.
 This review is informed by the work of Internal Audit, management, other internal assurance services and the External Auditors' review.
-The Internal Audit Annual Report 2020/2021 will set out the Internal Audit opinion. - The Council has been advised on the implications of the review of the effectiveness of the governance framework by Cabinet, Standards Committee, Audit Committee, Scrutiny, Senior Managers, Internal Audit and external review.
+The Internal Audit Annual Report 2021/2022 will set out the Internal Audit opinion. - The Council has been advised on the implications of the review of the effectiveness of the governance framework by Cabinet, Standards Committee, Audit Committee, Scrutiny, Senior Managers, Internal Audit and external review.
 The Chief Internal Auditor concludes that the review of the governance arrangements provides a reasonable level of assurance that these arrangements continue to be regarded as fit for purpose in accordance with the governance framework.